 We advise on all areas of retirement planning, incorporating tax savings advice wherever possible.
-This includes Final Salary (defined benefit - DB) and other pensions and transfers, SIPPs and annuities.
+This includes pensions transfers, drawdown, SIPPs and annuities.

 We also specialise in investments, portfolio design and maintenance, incorporating ISA, unit trust / OEIC (open ended investment companies), Exchange Traded Funds (ETF), VCT (Venture Capital Trust), and EIS.
 Your tax position is important and we take care to maximise efficiencies.

 We also advise on Estate Planning and IHT mitigation.